-For children with Autism, there are many things throughout the day that can unexpectedly trigger stress and frustrations.
+For children with autism, there are many things throughout the day that can unexpectedly trigger stress and frustrations.
 Whether this is through the sensory overload of sound, touch, or something else. autistic children can struggle to process and communicate these experiences.
-Here are 7 calming strategies for autism to help alleviate signs of stress that an autistic child may experience.
-Each child responds differently and so it's all about trying different calming techniques for autism and finding out what works for your child.
+Here are 7 calming strategies for autism to help alleviate signs of stress.
+Each child responds differently and so it's all about trying different autism calming techniques and finding out what works to calm sensory overload in autism.

 Communication is key but can be a struggle for children who are autistic.
 Because of this, the way you communicate with them is extremely important.
 Talk with a calming, gentle tone, and talk to them respectfully.
 Make sure you listen to what it is your child is saying to you, and show that you are listening and appreciating their frustrations.

 Give them Space

 Sometimes your child might just need a little time to themselves to be able to calm down.
 If they are feeling overstimulation, trying to embrace or talk to them can sometimes make it worse.
 If there is a calming and safe area for them to sit, allow them to have that time to themselves and they can come to you when they are ready to.
 It’s all about understanding your child and what is right for them.
 Don’t worry, this takes time, but you will get there and find something that works for them.

 Take them out of the environment